Apply To Study Abroad

 - Maintain a GPA of 2.6 or higher - some programs have higher GPA requirements

-- Receive approval from the Dean of Students
+- Receive approval from the Vice President of Student Life

 Study Abroad Preparation

 You should begin planning your study abroad experience one year before your intended program begins.
 To start the planning process you’ll need to review and complete E-town's 8 Steps to Studying Abroad.
 You should also talk with students who recently studied abroad, including the Study Abroad Office's Outreach Coordinators!

 Apply To A Program